A theory of singular values for finite free probability: Adapting free probability notions to polynomials

 It is well defined because for $(x,y) \in X$, the polynomial inside takes positive values.
-This definition shows clearly that it doesn't depend on the dimensions, only on the root distribution and the parameter $\lambda$.
+This definition shows that it doesn't depend on the dimensions, only on the root distribution and the parameter $\lambda$: indeed changing $d$ will not affect this quantity if the distribution is kept identical (see Remark~\ref{rmkdim} just below) .
 We can however expand and we get

 for $(x,y) \in X$.